humhub/documentation/docs/admin/installation.md

 - **Error log**

     Check the log for error messages and warnings.
-These can be viewed directly in Humhub under YXZ.  ``Administration > Information > Logging``
+These can be viewed directly in Humhub under ``Administration > Information > Logging``.

 - **Protected folders**